-Yet there are often still many differences within the hard and soft franchise.
+Yet there are often still many differences within hard and soft franchises.
 Therefore, it is important to discuss with the franchisor what marketing materials may be used and how to access marketing resources.
 Think of photos, logos, videos and other things you need to get started with marketing.
-Are you supposed to only use images of the head office, or can you also use your own photos?
 These are all things you have to make agreements about.

 3. Don't forget local marketing

 As we said, a strong national brand is no guarantee of success.
-National marketing campaigns can help you build brand awareness, but with local campaigns you reach your own customers much more specifically.
-So, if you want to grow your establishment, then local franchise marketing is essential.
-As a franchisee, you can choose to spend a large part of your local budget on the local implementation of the national campaigns.
+National marketing campaigns can help you build brand awareness, but local campaigns let you reach your own customers much more specifically.
+So, local franchise marketing is essential if you want to grow your establishment.
+As a franchisee, you can choose to spend a large part of your local budget on the local implementation of national campaigns.
 However, local marketing goes much further than that.
 As a franchisee, you know your customers best and chances are that you are full of good marketing ideas.
-For example, respond to local events and localize or personalize the content on your own social media channel.
+Responding to local events, for example, and localizing or personalizing the content on your own social media channel.
 This way you convey a much more personal message to your own customers.
 Although you have made clear agreements in advance about the use of the corporate identity and branding materials, implementation can be difficult.
 With a Franchise Marketing Software, all brand materials are centralized and every franchisee can easily create localized marketing materials and content with the help of dynamic branded templates.

 4. Join forces with the head office

-Many franchisors find it exciting to leave local marketing entirely to the branches.
+Many franchisors can feel unsure about leaving local marketing entirely to their branches.
 Because: how do you ensure that all franchisees keep their marketing activities in line with the carefully constructed brand identity?
 This can be frustrating for you as a franchisee.
 On the other hand, the head office may have more expertise in certain areas that can help you as franchisee.
-For example, ff you work well with the head office, you can join forces and think together about how to approach a local email marketing strategy.
-This way you can still get started with local marketing, but you do not run the risk of going completely wrong and wasting your local marketing budget.
+For example, if you work well with the head office, you can join forces and think together about how to approach a local email marketing strategy.
+This way you can still get started with local marketing, but you do not run the risk of making a mistake and wasting your local marketing budget.

 5. Share best practices

 It is not only important to join forces with the head office, it is also very useful to share knowledge with other branches.
 Perhaps that one location has carried out a very original marketing campaign with good results, which could also work for your branche.
 Therefore, sharing so-called “best practices” could be very useful.
-Better nicked than badly conceived, right?
+Better to steal something good than to invent something bad, right?

 In short: in order to achieve a successful franchise marketing plan, it is important to find the ideal combination of national and local marketing campaigns, always taking your own customers into account.
 Once you have found this combination, your franchise is ready for success!